Musk took over Twitter. Then some users began testing chaos - NewsBreak

 Musk took over Twitter.
 Then some users began testing chaos

-NEW YORK — (AP) — Shortly after Elon Musk took control of Twitter, some conservative personalities wasted no time to jump on the platform and recirculate long-debunked conspiracy theories in a tongue-in-cheek attempt to "test" whether Twitter's policies on misinformation were still being enforced.
+In the hours after Elon Musk took control of Twitter , reaction on the platform ranged from triumph to despair.

-Twitter has made no announcements of any immediate policy changes and in a tweet posted on Friday afternoon, Musk said Twitter will be forming a “content moderation council with widely diverse viewpoints,” and “no major content decisions or account reinstatements will happen before that council convenes.”
+While no immediate policy changes had been announced by Friday afternoon, that didn’t stop users from cheering — or criticizing — what they expected to be a quick embrace of Musk’s pledges to cut back on moderation in what he has said is an effort to promote free speech.

-But that didn't stop users from cheering — or criticizing — what they expected to be a quick embrace of Musk's previous pledges to cut back on moderation in the name of promoting free speech.
-Some were all too eager to see what they could get away with under the new regime.
+Conservative personalities on the site began recirculating long-debunked conspiracy theories, including about COVID-19 and the 2020 election, in a tongue-in-cheek attempt to “test” whether Twitter’s policies on misinformation were still being enforced.

 Popular right-wing pundits tweeted buzzwords such as “ivermectin,” and “Trump won” to see whether they’d be penalized for content they suggested would previously have been flagged.
 Ivermectin, a cheap drug that kills parasites in humans and animals, has been promoted by some Republican lawmakers and conservative talk show hosts as an effective way to treat COVID-19.
 But health experts have been pushing back, warning there’s scant evidence to support the belief that it works.